 Don’t be shocked by trials

-- Beloved, don’t be shocked by the fiery trials happening among you for your testing, as though some strange thing is happening to you.
+- Beloved, don’t be shocked by the fiery trial happening among you for your testing, as though some strange thing is happening to you.

 - if you’re insulted in the name of the Anointed, you are blessed because the Spirit of glory and of God rests upon you.
 [Indeed, He’s blasphemed by them, but glorified by you.]

-- For let none of you suffer as a murderer, or a thief, or evildoer, or a meddlesome troublemaker.
+- For let none of you suffer as a murderer, or a thief, or an evildoer, or as a meddlesome troublemaker.

-- But if someone suffers as a Christian, let him not be ashamed, but let him glorify God in the name of this,
+- But if someone suffers as a Christian, let him not be ashamed, but let him glorify God in this name1“in this name” likely refers to the name “Christian”, which was a pejorative term used by non-Christians at the time.

-- Because the season of judgement is to begin with the house of God.
-And if it begins with us first, what is the outcome for the men who don’t obey the gospel of God?
+- because the season of judgement is to begin with the house of God.
+And if it begins with us first, what is the outcome for the men disobeying the gospel of God?

-- And “if the righteous will be saved with difficulty, where will the ungodly and sinner appear?”1quotation/allusion to Proverbs 11:31
+- And “if the righteous man is saved with difficulty, where will the ungodly and sinner appear?”2quotation/allusion to Proverbs 11:31

-- And therefore, let the men who suffer according to the will of God entrust their souls to the faithful creator by doing what’s right.
+- And therefore, let the men suffering in accordance with the will of God entrust their souls to the faithful creator by doing what’s right.

 Next: 1 Peter chapter 5